+You are here

 Master-Apprentice in Australia

 In March 2012, RNLD auspiced two 3-day workshops to train thirty-six Indigenous trainers from thirty-one language groups across Australia in the Master-Apprentice Language Learning Program (MALLP) method.
-This project was a Strategic Initiative funded under the Indigenous Languages Support scheme.
+This project was a Strategic Initiative funded under the Indigenous Languages and Arts scheme.

 - to develop a pool of Indigenous regional trainers who will subsequently be able to deliver expert training in the Master-Apprentice method in communities, Indigenous organisations, and key Indigenous educational institutions across Australia,